 a Rube Goldberg style popcorn maker, buttered by a device from Willie Wonka.

 We are now the proud owners of 10 acres in Casper, Wyoming.
 It's located off Brian Stock Trail, just north of the river.
 Check it out in the "Whats New" section

-"Richard 3" Promo and prequil to the Casper College Presentation of Shiek Spears Ricard 3,
+and the "Richard 3" Promo and prequil to the Casper College Presentation of Shiek Spears Ricard 3,